joaopedrodcf/cra-eslint-flow-babel-prettier/README.md

 Then copy to your workspace the .babelrc , .eslintrc and .flowconfig

+If you're using react-native don't use flowtype on the plugins of .eslintrc

 ## How to use flow

 Add // @flow to any files you want to type check (for example, to src/App.js).